 - 1 x 500kN – a versatile general purpose test machine with top mounted actuator and load cell;

-Hopkinson Bar Facility: The tri-function Hopkinson Bar is able to test material specimens in compression, tension, torsion and combined loadings.
+Hopkinson Bar facility: the tri-function Hopkinson Bar is able to test material specimens in compression, tension, torsion and combined loadings.
 It achieves strain rates of up to 5000/sec in tension and 10000/sec in compression.
 The bar can be configured as a direct impact bar for measuring low impedance foams and similar materials.
-The bar is supported with Finite Element modelling to develop novel specimen grips, pulse modifiers and to assist the development of FE material models.
+The bar is supported with finite element (FE) modelling to develop novel specimen grips, pulse modifiers and to assist the development of FE material models.

 Summary of applications

-- Cranfield has worked with a number of industrial partners to test and research structural integrity such as Centrica, Petronas, RWE, EON, EDF, Dong Energy among others.
+Cranfield has worked with a number of industrial partners to test and research structural integrity such as Centrica, Petronas, RWE, E.ON, EDF and Dong Energy, among others.

-- Design of Structures and Components – Design, analysis and performance assessment of structures and structural details.
-Testing and characterization of new materials.
-Engineering for installation, manufacturing and large-scale production.
+- Design of structures and components – design, analysis and performance assessment of structures and structural details; testing and characterisation of new materials; engineering for installation, manufacturing and large-scale production;

 Take a virtual 360° tour of our Structural Integrity Laboratory below.

 Using the facility

 The Structural Integrity Laboratory has been used to test and research structures and components, in the following sectors: